-Attendance of the executive officer and other staff at meetings
+Attendance of the general manager and other staff at meetings

-5.23 The executive officer is entitled to attend, but not to vote at, a meeting of the board or a meeting of a committee of the board of which all of the members are voting representatives.

-5.24 The executive officer is entitled to attend a meeting of any other committee of the board and may, if a member of the committee, exercise a vote.
+- 5.23 The general manager is entitled to attend, but not to vote at, a meeting of the council or a meeting of a committee of the council of which all of the members are councillors. - Note: Clause 5.23 reflects section 376(1) of the Act. - 5.24 The general manager is entitled to attend a meeting of any other committee of the council and may, if a member of the committee, exercise a vote.

-5.25 The executive officer may be excluded from a meeting of the board or a committee while the board or committee deals with a matter relating to the standard of performance of the executive officer or the terms of employment of the executive officer.
+5.25 The general manager may be excluded from a meeting of the council or a committee while the council or committee deals with a matter relating to the standard of performance of the general manager or the terms of employment of the general manager.

-5.26 The attendance of other board staff at a meeting, (other than as members of the public) shall be with the approval of the executive officer.
+5.26 The attendance of other council staff at a meeting, (other than as members of the public) shall be with the approval of the general manager.

-5 THE CHAIRPERSON
+6. THE CHAIRPERSON